joshuawyadao/SWEN-WebCheckers/docs/DesignDoc.md

 This section describes the features of the application.

-> _In this section you do not need to be exhaustive and list every
-> story.
-Focus on top-level features from the Vision document and
-> maybe Epics and critical Stories._
+The player must sign in before playing any games.

+The player must be able to start a game with another player and be able to play it through to completion or resign midway.

+The player must be able to signout at any time they please.

+The game must follow the standard Chess rules.

 ### Definition of MVP
 > The Minimum Viable Product is a WebCheckers Application that allows players to sign-in and find other players to play a match of Checkers.
 You are allowed to resign if you have to go mid game or you can
 	play it to victory/defeat.
 You can sign out whenever you please, however your game will not be saved.

 ### MVP Features
-> Sign in:
+Sign in:

 	- Allows you to sign in and play against other players

-	- You MUST be signed in to start a match and see other lobbies
-> Start a game:
+	- You MUST be signed in to start a match and see other lobbies Start a game:

 	- Allows you to click on another player's lobby or have another player click on your lobby and a match will begin.

 	- This match will be played until either someone resigns, signs out, or there is a victor.

-> Resign:
+Resign:

 	- This allows you to resign in the middle of a game, giving the other player a forefeit victory and sending both of you back to the home page.

-> End game experience:
+End game experience:

 	- This will display a victory or defeat message depending on the circumstance of the end game and a reason (resign, all pieces taken)

 ### Roadmap of Enhancements
 > Spectator mode
 > AI Player